-Herschel Segal, Chairman of the Board, chairs meetings of the Board of Directors.
-Mr. Segal is not an independent director.
-As a result, on September 23, 2018, upon the recommendation of the CGNC, the Board of Directors appointed Pat De Marco, an independent director, as "Lead Director".
-As Lead Director, Mr. De Marco provides leadership in ensuring Board effectiveness and is responsible for facilitating and encouraging open and effective communication between management of the Company and the Board of Directors, consulting with the Chairman of the Board in setting the agenda for Board meetings, ensuring Board committees function appropriately, chairing meetings of the independent members of the Board of Directors and chairing Board of Directors' meetings if the Chairman of the Board is absent.
+Jane Silverstone Segal, Chair of the Board, chairs meetings of the Board of Directors.
+Ms. Silverstone is not an independent director.
+Previously, meetings of the Board of Directors were chaired by Herschel Segal, former Chairman and Interim Chief Executive Officer of the Company.
+As Herschel Segal was not an independent director, on September 23, 2018, upon the recommendation of the CGNC, the Board of Directors appointed Pat De Marco, an independent director, as "Lead Director", a position which Mr. De Marco continues to hold.
+As Lead Director, Mr. De Marco provides leadership in ensuring Board effectiveness and is responsible for facilitating and encouraging open and effective communication between management of the Company and the Board of Directors, consulting with the Chair of the Board in setting the agenda for Board meetings, ensuring Board committees function appropriately, chairing meetings of the independent members of the Board of Directors and chairing Board of Directors' meetings if the Chair of the Board is absent.

-Conflicts of Interest
+Conflicts of interest